bcomnes/node-handbook/README.md

 Javascript is the programming language that your web browser comes with, but these days its becoming a lot more.
 Its pretty okay.
 Its not the best language and has a lot of warts, but it gets a lot right, and you don't really have a choice about using it or not (although this is changing, for better or for worse).
 You shouldn't skip learning javascript though.

+It was invented by Brendan Eich in the days of the mosaic browser and netscape: [JSJ The Origin of Javascript with Brendan Eich](https://devchat.tv/js-jabber/124-jsj-the-origin-of-javascript-with-brendan-eich)

 [Douglas Crockford](http://www.crockford.com) gave a good presentation that effectively answers the question: "What is Javascript?" in his 2012 "Javascript: Your New Overlord" presentation:

 [![Javascript: Your New Overlord](img/crockford.gif)](https://www.youtube.com/watch?v=Trurfqh_6fQ)